 HPV is a virus passed on through sexual intercourse.
 Most people will be infected with HPV infection in their lifetime and the majority will not develop anal cancer.
-Both HPV infection and anal cancer are more common in people who have anal sex with a lot of different partners, those who smoke, those with a lowered immune system, or those who have had cervical or vaginal cancer.
+Both HPV infection and anal cancer are more common in people who have anal sex with a lot of different partners, those who smoke, those with a lowered immune system, or those who have had cervical, vulval or vaginal cancer.

 There are many ways of treating cancer and what is chosen will depend on the area it is in, the stage of the cancer and the patient’s choice and wishes.
 The options range from surgery (where all or part of the cancer is removed via a surgeon cutting it out), chemotherapy (which is strong medication aimed to kill cancer cells and stop them multiplying) and radiotherapy (which uses radiation targeted at the cancer cells in order to kill them).
-Treatment could be one or a combination of these and the aim may be to cure the cancer or to improve quality of life by shrinking the cancer to improve symptoms.
+Treatment can be one or a combination of these and the aim may be to cure the cancer or to improve quality of life by shrinking the cancer to improve symptoms.

 The doctor will ask about your symptoms and how long you have been experiencing them, your medical history and your family's medical history.
 With your permission, they will examine your abdomen and your anus.
-They may need to put their gloved finger into your anus to feel for any lumps.
+They may need to put their gloved finger into your bottom to feel for any lumps.
 They may also do blood tests and refer you for further scans or tests.

 Was this helpful?